dhondta/rpl-attacks/README.md

 - **`remake_all`**`:simulation-campaign-json-file`

-> This will re-generate malicious motes for a campaign of simulations from a JSON file.
+> This will re-generate malicious motes for a campaign of simulations from the selected malicious mote template (which can then be modified to refine only the malicious mote without re-generating the entire campaign).

 - **`run`**`:name`